vgwidt/zabbix-tools/README.md

 # zabbix-tools

-A tool for interacting with Zabbix API built in Rust.
+A CLI tool for interacting with Zabbix API built in Rust.

-There exists only a test API call that will return a JSON object if successful.
-A function to mass import hosts from csv is planned.
+API test call implemented.
+Add host function has been included, but my instance of Zabbix is rejecting it with an invalid parameter error (-32500).

+To-do:
+Convert static JSON text to struct - both work with serde_json but struct will look cleaner and be less error prone.